rahulkapoor90/VITacademics-Enhancement-Suite/README.md

 > Chrome and Firefox extension that helps you to enhance your browsing experience at [VIT Student Login] (https://academics.vit.ac.in/student/stud_login.asp)

-## Introduction

-Hi there!
-Thanks for checking out VITacademics ES on GitHub.
+For general documentation, visit the [VITacademics Enhancement Suite Wiki](https://github.com/rahulkapoor90/VITacademics-Enhancement-Suite/wiki).

 ## Contributions

 Contributions are welcome. if you see any issue then open an issue and if you think you can fix it then start working on it by forking this project.

+## Project structure

+  - `Extension for Chrome/`: Chrome-specific VITacademics ES files
+  - `Extension for firefox/`: firefox-specific VITacademics ES files
+  - `Media/`: Image source
+  - `CHANGELOG.md`: self-explanatory
+  - `README.md`: YOU ARE HERE, unless you're browsing on GitHub.

 ##### Building in Chrome